Enigmatic-Smile/docs/home/README.md

 **When a consumer makes a purchase at a participating store with a linked card, Fidel API spots that transaction and sends it to your server in real-time through webhooks.** 💳⚡️

-Fidel API runs on top of global payment networks, so it doesn't require changes to existing merchant infrastructures.
+Fidel API runs on top of global payment networks, so it doesn’t require changes to existing merchant infrastructures.
 No need for new software, POS integrations, staff training or new cards.
-All the PCI compliance requirements are managed by us so you don't have to.
+All the PCI compliance requirements are managed by us so you don’t have to.

 Currently, the API is available in the **UK**, **Ireland**, **Sweden**, **Canada** and the **United States**, with **Norway**, **Denmark**, **Finland**, **Japan**, **Australia** and **South Africa** going live soon.
 Please refer to the up to date list of countries and schemes on [fidel.uk](https://fidel.uk/).
 We work continuously to add support for other countries and networks.
 If you would like to deploy card-linked applications in other countries please contact us at [developer@fidel.uk](mailto:developer@fidel.uk).

 Check out the [API Reference](https://reference.fidel.uk) to see all available requests, code examples and response payloads.

-Join our developers' Slack channel for API discussions, documentation, roadmap and new features.
+Join our developers’ Slack channel for API discussions, documentation, roadmap and new features.
 We’re always happy to help and answer any questions.
 Join by clicking the button below:

 <a class="button with-icon" href="https://fidel.uk/join-us-on-slack" target="blank">
   <img src="https://docs.fidel.uk/assets/images/slack-icon.svg" />